Liskov substitution principle: Origins

 The rules on pre- and postconditions are identical to those introduced by Bertrand Meyer in his 1988 book Object-Oriented Software Construction.
 Both Meyer, and later Pierre America, who was the first to use the term behavioral subtyping, gave proof-theoretic definitions of some behavioral subtyping notions, but their definitions did not take into account aliasing that may occur in programming languages that support references or pointers.
 Taking aliasing into account was the major improvement made by Liskov and Wing (1994), and a key ingredient is the history constraint.
 Under the definitions of Meyer and America, a mutable point would be a behavioral subtype of an immutable point, whereas Liskov substitution principle forbids this.

-Criticism
+Violation

-While widely used, the characterization of behavioral subtyping as the ability to substitute subtype objects for supertype objects has been said to be flawed.
-It makes no mention of specifications, so it invites an incorrect reading where the implementation of the supertype is compared to the implementation of the subtype.
-This is problematic for several reasons, one being that it does not support the common case where the supertype is abstract and has no implementation.
-Also, more subtly, in the context of object-oriented imperative programming it is difficult to define precisely what it means to universally or existentially quantify over objects of a given type, or to substitute one object for another.
-When applying subtyping, generally we are not substituting subtype objects for supertype objects, we are simply using subtype objects as supertype objects.
-That is, it is the same objects, the subtype objects, that are also supertype objects.
+Liskov substitution principle explains a property, "If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T,".

-In an interview in 2016, Liskov herself explains that what she presented in her keynote address was an "informal rule", that Jeannette Wing later proposed that they "try to figure out precisely what this means", which led to their joint publication on behavioral subtyping, and indeed that "technically, it's called behavioral subtyping".
-During the interview, she does not use substitution terminology to discuss the concepts.
+Here is perhaps an example of violation of LSP: